-✿READING and WRITING ACTIVITIES are such an essential part of every child’s education, these differentiated book reports for 6th grade accommodate all the different learning styles so they’ll appeal to all of your students.
-Each month they will read a particular type of book and report on it in a unique and creative way.
-These are not your ordinary book reports.
+✿READING and WRITING ACTIVITIES are such an essential part of every child’s education, these Differentiated Book Reports for the Year are great for 6th grade and accommodate the different learning styles so they’ll appeal to all of your students.
+For instance, each month they’ll read a particular type of book and report on it in a unique and creative way.
+Without a doubt, these are not your ordinary book reports.

 ☻Engaging activities include:☻

 ☻Working with a partner to write a skit.

 ♥ Teachers are saying good things about Differentiated Book Reports for the Year:♥

 ♥”Thank you for the ideas!
 My students love them!.”
 Erin F

 ♥“Such an interesting way to incorporate book reports that are high interest and purposeful!
 “Thank you!
 Anne Rozell

 ♥“This will save me SO MUCH time!
 Thanks so much!!” .Elementary at HEART